MetaMask/faq/USERS.md

 You can import external accounts into MetaMask.

 ### Introduction
 To add a pre-existing account to MetaMask, use the *Import Account* menu item.
-Afterwards, you can configure MetaMask to use the imported account by selecting it with the *Switch Accounts* menu item.
+Afterward, you can configure MetaMask to use the imported account by selecting it with the *Switch Accounts* menu item.

 **Warning**: Imported accounts are not protected by the seed phrase that was generated when you created your original MetaMask account and are therefore marked as *loose*.
 Therefore, back-up all account information for accounts before you import them to MetaMask.